davidandrzej/davidandrzej.github.io/_posts/2020-07-24-proddev-graph.markdown

 ### Feature backlog

-The magic of software is that additional potential use cases and capabilities beyond this basic core are limited only by the imaginations of the users, product management (PM), and engineering team.
-For example, marketing analysts may also wish to do one or more of:
+The magic of software is that additional potential use cases and features beyond this basic core are limited only by the imaginations of the users, product management (PM), and engineering team.
+Marketing analysts may also wish to do one or more of:

 * join target emails against other customer information (eg, demographics) to slice and dice success rates
 * generate pleasant and informative data visualizations